It was midnight. My husband (the night owl in our relationship) heard my feet on our stairs and, before I even came into his sight, said—

 Until finally, it dawned on me to re-frame.

-Instead of thinking of what I was giving up, I began to think of it as—What could I add IN to my bedtime routine that would help me go to sleep feeling amazing?
+Instead of thinking about what I was giving up (my screens), I began to think of it as—What could I add IN to my bedtime routine that would help me go to sleep feeling amazing?

-I decided to give up my screens for one hour before bed (more when I could manage it, but one hour feels doable and realistic for me).
-Instead of staring at a device and falling asleep feeling as drained as ever, I started taking a hot bath, writing in my journal, finally getting serious about a gratitude practice, listening to mellow music…
+I decided to put my screens away thirty minutes before bed (more when I could manage it, but thirty minutes felt realistic and sustainable for me).
+Instead of staring at a device and falling asleep feeling as drained as ever, I started taking a hot bath, writing in my journal, finally getting serious about a gratitude practice, listening to mellow music, and more.

-I’ve done it for long enough now that I could never go back.
+I’ve done it for long enough now that I don’t think I could ever go back.

 That last hour of my day is essential to my mental health.
 Essential to my ability to keep on giving to the people around me, because I’ve taken the time to fill myself up first.